CuddlyBunion341/zhaw-moodle-video-downloader/icons/README.txt

 - icon-48.png: 48x48 pixels
 - icon-96.png: 96x96 pixels

-Suggested design: A neon green (#00ff00) background with a black download arrow or video icon.
+Suggested design: A simple, clean icon with a clipboard or video symbol.
-Keep it minimal - solid color, simple icon.
+Keep it minimal and professional.

 Online tools to create icons:
 - https://favicon.io/